chaen/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Advanced/index.rst

 The truth about the returned value of the level methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The boolean contained in the level methods seen in the *Basics* part indicates, in reality,
+The boolean contained in the level methods seen in the :ref:`gLogger_gLogger_basics` part indicates, in reality,
 if the log record will appear or not in the *Backend* objects of the
 current *Logging*.
 Thus, the boolean can be at *False* and the log
 record can appear in one of its parent anyway.